-A product-oriented versus a process-oriented approach to models teaching examples mainly reflected a product-oriented approach to models, in contrast to a process-oriented approach.
-However, our data also suggest that, sometimes, aspects of more process-oriented approaches were enacted in teachers' classroom practices.
-As in the case with our first theme, this second theme also manifested itself in multiple ways in teachers' talk-in-interactions.
+The second primary theme that emerged from the teachers' talk on the characteristics of teachers' rationales and practices was a particular approach to the way in which models were talked about and used in the teachers' self-reported classroom practices.
+As we show below, the teachers' narratives and teaching examples mainly reflected a product-oriented approach to models, in contrast to a process-oriented approach.
+Our data also suggests, however, that sometimes aspects of more process-oriented approaches were part of teachers' classroom practices.
+As in the case with our first theme, this second theme also manifested itself in multiple ways in the teachers' talk.